anuragsingh1987/staging/docker.md

 # Docker on PlayPen

+***Please Note : Though this repository has been created considering users of all levels (beginners, intermediate and experts) , but it is recommended that before using the repo , you should complete a docker course offered by pluralsight which is available to all LGB employees.
+The course will provide all the required and idepth knowledge about docker and should be supplemented by hands On labs supplied as part of this repo.

+Here is the course link and description -- > ***  <<Link to be added>>

 ## What are Containers

 **Containers** are a way of packaging software in a way that allows it to run consistently across different environments, such as a developer's laptop, a testing environment, or a production server.
 Containers allow you to isolate an application and its dependencies into a self-contained unit that can be easily deployed, managed, and scaled.